-The Accounting Program is designed to provide the student with a strong foundation in accounting, business and liberal arts.
+The accounting program is designed to provide you with a strong foundation in accounting, business and liberal arts.
 Accounting is called “the language of business” as all businesses use accounting to run their enterprises and report their financial performance.

-The accounting program offers a full array of accounting courses that provide the student with the skills and knowledge necessary to begin an entry-level career in accounting or to continue their education by pursuing a four-year accounting degree.
+Our program offers a full array of accounting courses that provide you with the skills and knowledge necessary to begin an entry-level career in accounting or to continue your education by pursuing a four-year accounting degree.
 Upon completion of the program requirements, the Associate of Applied Science degree in Accounting is awarded.

 Required Common Core